 As you can see above, you’ll find a ton of categories (Silos) ranging from SEO to PPC to Webinars and so on.
 When you click on those categories, you’ll find all the relevant articles and news related to that particular category.

 No wonder why their website is getting Google site links for those categories.
 Have a look at it.

 As you can see above, most of their Silos (categories) which are displayed at their website level are also showing up in Google site links.
 That’s the beauty of structuring a website nicely using Silos with relevant categories.

 Quick note: You can also read more about how you can get Google site links quickly.

-Let’s take another example of Silo structure perfectly implemented on a website.
+Let’s take another example of Silo perfectly implemented on a website.

-Here’s how the Silo structure of Smart Passive Income looks like;
+Here’s how the Silo of Smart Passive Income looks like;

 As you can see above, Pat is using multiple categories to cater to his target audience ranging from newbies to advanced marketers.